-World Trade Organization figures on Wednesday showed that global services trade growth was slowing at the end of 2019 and into 2020, as countries began taking steps to slow the spread of the global coronavirus outbreak.
+(Arête News) — World Trade Organization figures on Wednesday showed global services trade growth was slowing at the end of 2019 and into 2020, as countries began taking steps to try to slow the spread of the global coronavirus outbreak.

 The latest reading of 96.8 on WTO’s services trade barometer is a further decline from 98.4 recorded last September and below the baseline value of 100, suggesting that a recovery is not yet in sight, WTO said in a statement.

-“The indicator does not yet fully reflect the economic impact of the COVID-19 virus and may decline further in the coming months,” according tothe only global international organization that deals with the rules of trade between nations.
+“The indicator does not yet fully reflect the economic impact of the COVID-19 virus and may decline further in the coming months,” according to WTO, the only global organization that deals with the rules of trade between nations.
 “The current barometer reading and the spread of COVID-19 suggest that services trade may slow further in coming periods.”

-Even before the outbreak, growth in services trade had been slowing.
-Year-on-year growth in the WTO index slumped to 2.8 percent in the third quarter of 2019, from 5.7 percent in the fourth quarter of 2018.
+Even before the outbreak, growth in services trade was slowing.
+Year-on-year growth in the WTO index slumped to 2.8 percent in the third quarter of 2019, down from 5.7 percent in the fourth quarter of 2018.